MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ### -Identity

-Use this parameter to specify the Container in the given OwningApplicationId
+Use this parameter to specify the Container in the given OwningApplicationId.

 ```yaml
 Type: String